MTD ITSA delayed by two years

 HMRC have stated that it will not be offering its own software for Making Tax Digital.
 However, HMRC says that free (non-HMRC) software will be made available for individuals with the simplest tax affairs.

-The software must be used to record digital accounting transaction, keep those digital records, submit a quarterly update and submit an end of period statement.
+The software must be used to record digital accounting transaction, keep those digital records and submit a quarterly update.

 Those familiar with the current MTD for VAT rules will be familiar with the requirement that all digital records must be digitally linked to any other set of accounting records.